 Medicaid is a powerful anti-poverty tool that helps struggling parents get ahead by providing access to health coverage that can help them provide and care for their families.
 It ensures coverage to 37 million low-income children and children with disabilities.
 Nearly half of all births are covered by Medicaid.
-Work requirements being implemented in Medicaid in a growing number of states for the first time will harm children as parents and caregivers lose the health coverage they need to work and offer quality care to their children.
+Despite Medicaid's success, the growing number of never-before allowed waivers allowing states to require recipients to work will harm children as parents and caregivers lose the health coverage they need to work and care for their children.

-In January of this year, the Department of Health and Human Services (HHS) encouraged states for the first time ever to require work as a condition of eligibility for Medicaid, despite the fact that most adults on Medicaid who are able to work are already working.
+In January of 2018, the Department of Health and Human Services (HHS) encouraged states for the first time ever to require work as a condition of eligibility for Medicaid, despite the fact that most adults on Medicaid who are able to work are already working.
 These new work requirements, when implemented by states, will hurt families and result in significant coverage losses, pushing vulnerable children and families deeper into poverty.
 The HHS guidance, issued without opportunity for public comment, urged states to require non-disabled adults to work in order to be eligible for Medicaid coverage, and gave states great latitude in defining who would be subject to these work requirements.
 The work requirements threaten gains made in coverage and will rob some parents and other caregivers of the health coverage they need to care and provide for their families, harming both children and their parents.

-Although court challenges to the work requirements are underway, four states (KY, IN, AR, NH) have had Medicaid 1115 demonstration waivers approved to impose Medicaid work requirements, and most of these specify a number of Medicaid recipients who they project will lose coverage as work requirements are implemented.
-According to the Kaiser Family Foundation, six other states (AZ, KS, ME, MS, UT, WI) have work requirement waiver applications pending before CMS.
-A number of additional states are also considering work requirements.
+Although court challenges to the work requirements remain underway, seven states (AR, AZ, IN, KY, MI, NH, WI) have had Medicaid 1115 demonstration waivers approved to impose Medicaid work requirements, and most of these specify a number of Medicaid recipients projected to lose coverage as work requirements are implemented.
+According to the Kaiser Family Foundation, eight other states (AL, MS, OH, OK, SD, TN, UT, VA) have work requirement waiver applications pending before CMS.
+A number of additional states are also considering adding work requirements as a condition for Medicaid coverage.